yueyanglu/yueyanglu.github.io/index.md

   caption: "[Perpetual Ocean.](https://svs.gsfc.nasa.gov/3827)"
 ---

+(I am actively looking for postdoc positions in the general area of Ocean Dynamics/Ocean Modeling.
+Please feel free to contact me if you have any relevant info.
+It would be greatly appreciated.)

 ### Education
 I am a Ph.D. candidate in Meteorology & Physical Oceanography at the [Rosenstiel School of Marine, Atmospheric and Earth Science](https://www.rsmas.miami.edu/), University of Miami.
 I received an undergraduate marine science degree at Ocean University of China.